Serena20003/money_tree/README.md

 - using `python` command in the instrcutions below

-1. Install Python (version 3.9 to 3.13 for Streamlit support [2025/03/01])
+1. Install Python (version 3.9 to 3.13 for Streamlit support [2025/03/01]) - 3.12 max for tensorflow support
 2. Follow installation guide for Streamlit
    a.
 Type `python -m venv .venv` in the terminal (This will create a ".venv" directory where your virtual environment and its dependencies are installed.)
    b.
 Activate environment by typing `source .venv/bin/activate` in terminal (MacOS)
    c.
-Install steamlit by typing `pip install streamlit` in the environment (you should see `.venv➜ ` at the start of the line before installing)
+Type `pip install -r requirements.txt` in terminal to install all requirements.
 3. Type `streamlit run Start.py` to run the main page of the app!

 # MongoDB (future)